 The earliest accounts of Natural pearls describe them as "zoo minerals" and little pearls were regarded as objects of good omen.
 Like the moon which can be visualized as a large white Pearl.
-Pearls are sometimes likened to a woman, artists have captured this realism which borders on sensual meanings.
+Pearls are sometimes compared to a woman and famous artists have captured on cavas the realism of a Natural Pearl.

-In the Old World, marine pearls were widely traded and were an ideal form of portable wealth.
-The Baroda Pearls of the royal treasury of the Maharaja of Baroda is a fine example of well-travelled jewelry.
+In the Old World, marine pearls were widely traded and being small, were an ideal form of portable wealth.
+The Baroda Pearls of the royal treasury of the Maharaja of Baroda is a fine example of well-traveled jewelry.
 Pearls and precious gemstones were among the most mobile and realizable assets.

-Sources for information on Pearls and their origin can be divided into three sections:
+Sources for information on Pearls and their origin can be divided into 3 sections:

 1. Legends and classical mythology concerning the use of pearls.